This article originally appeared on VICE UK.

 WORK OUT WHAT'S IMPORTANT

 Ed Miliband's a funny-looking dork, isn't he!
 An Aardman character melted under a lamp and force-fed a bacon sandwich!
 David Cameron's head looks like he was on a drug trial gone awry and now he's doing a solemn interview with the Mirror about how his temples swelled up to the size of grapefruits!
 Nick Clegg looks like a divorced dad who can't think about his kids growing up without crying!

 Which: yes, hilarious, all very hilarious.
 We all love a bloody good lol.
-But the country... the country is quite fucked at the moment.
-A staggeringly unequal country where the rich get all pernickety about which tax avoidance schemes are legit while the thousands of workers wonder if they'll get any hours from their zero hours job this week; where gated towers are built in lieu of social housing, and the rich are demarcated from the slightly-less-rich by poor doors; a United Kingdom where nearly half the people in the northern bit would really rather not be united at all any more; a country where there seems to have been a truly revolting number of paedophile scandals recently, some of them somehow overlooked by elected politicians.
-Hold on, someone's remixed Nigel Farage so it looks like he's singing "Ignition"?
+But the country… the country is quite fucked at the moment.
+A staggeringly unequal country where the rich get all pernickety about which tax avoidance schemes are legit while the thousands of workers wonder if they'll get any hours from their zero hours job this week; where gated towers are built in lieu of social housing housing, and the rich are demarcated from the slightly-less-rich by a poor doors; a United Kingdom where nearly half the people in the northern bit would really rather not be united at all any more; a country where there seems to have been a truly revolting number of pedophile scandals recently, some of them somehow overlooked by elected politicians.
+Hold on, someone's remixed Nigel Farage so it looks like he's singing Ignition?
 Shared and liked, my dude!
 Shared AND liked!

 DEPLOY THESE USEFUL PHRASES AT OPPORTUNE MOMENTS